rferguson386/jigsawtiger-rework/README.md

 - I chose a light blue color (rgba(204, 255, 255, 0.51)) as the main background color for the website so that it would be easier to make all of the links and embedded elements.

 - For the tour table, I used a light yellow color (#FCFCD4) to stand out against the blue, but also be light enough so that the links would contrast well with the color.
+When I ran a lighthouse report this choice scored less than optimally for contrast, so I changed to (#4e4505)

 - I used a medium green color (#319070) to make the media links stand out from the background